lierdakil/pandoc-crossref/README.md

 You can capitalize first reference character to get capitalized prefix, e.g. `[@Fig:label1]` will produce `Fig. ...` by default.
 Capitalized prefixes are derived automatically by capitalizing first letter of every word in non-capitalized prefix, unless overriden with metadata settings.
 See [Customization](#customization) for more information.

+#### Linking references

+To make references into hyperlinks to referenced element, enable `linkReferences` metadata option.
+This has no effect on LaTeX output, since in this case, hyperlinking references is handled with `hyperref` LaTeX package.

 #### Custom prefix per-reference

 It's possible to provide your own prefix per-reference, f.ex. `[Prefix @reference]` will replace default prefix (`fig.`/`sec.`/etc) with prefix verbatim, e.g. `[Prefix @fig:1]` will be rendered as `Prefix 1` instead of `fig. 1`.